sharansirius/react_enablement/README.md

 #### Using direct commands - Approach 1

 Note, ESLint is installed with create-react-app, so you don’t need to explicitly install it.
 We will install the packages for Airbnb config.
-This command will work with yarn or npm.

 ```sh
 yarn add -D @typescript-eslint/eslint-plugin @typescript-eslint/parser eslint-config-airbnb-typescript eslint-plugin-jest